 Generic Name: acetaminophen / caffeine / dihydrocodeine

-Note: This page contains side effects data for the generic drug acetaminophen / caffeine / dihydrocodeine.
-It is possible that some of the dosage forms included below may not apply to the brand name Panlor SS.
+Note: This document contains side effect information about acetaminophen / caffeine / dihydrocodeine.
+Some of the dosage forms listed on this page may not apply to the brand name Panlor SS.

 For the Consumer

 Acetaminophen/caffeine/dihydrocodeine bitartrate expose patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death.
 Assess each patient's risk prior to prescribing acetaminophen / caffeine / dihydrocodeine bitartrate, and monitor all patients regularly for the development of these behaviors or conditions.

 Life-Threatening Respiratory Depression